 - a handful of soaked cashew nuts or walnuts

-You can replace the pita bread with flat bread, tortilla wrap or any other kind of bread you like.
+You can replace the pita bread with flatbread, tortilla wrap or any other kind of bread you like.
 The vegetables are also very nice with rice and hummus or served with boiled baby potatoes.
-They also make an amazing antipasti kept in a fridge in a nice dressing of olive oil, capers and oregano.
-You can also use they to make a pasta dish and serve them hot or cold.
+They also make amazing antipasti kept in a fridge in a nice dressing of olive oil, capers and oregano.
+You can also use them to make a pasta dish and serve them hot or cold.

 To make the pesto simply add all the ingredients into a food processor and blitz until runny or until you like the consistency.
 Normally takes up to 2 minutes but each blender may vary.

 To serve cut each pita in the middle and generously spread some pesto.
 Then stuff it with the vegetables.
 Add some fresh tomatoes pour some more pesto and enjoy.

 This is a truly tasty combination and I hope you get a chance to try it.
 Feel free to adjust the amount of garlic or lemon you use.I like very strong pungent flavours but for the plain eaters out there a milder version of the dish might be better.

 - “If we don’t get enough food donations, our guys are going to starve” Tesco give surplus food to charities across the county